-Pregnancy can have a significant effect on a woman’s sex drive.
-Increases and decreases in libido are both normal, and arousal levels can change at different stages of pregnancy.
+Pregnancy can have a significant effect on a person’s sex drive.
+They may experience increases in libido or low libido.
+Arousal levels can change at different stages of pregnancy.

 Some women have higher levels of arousal and more intense orgasms during pregnancy, while other women notice the opposite.

 Although every woman’s experience is unique, there are a few common trends that describe libido changes during pregnancy.
 In general, a woman’s sex drive will ebb and flow throughout her pregnancy.

 In this article, we look at how pregnancy tends to affect sex drive during each trimester.